datamol-io/molfeat/docs/developers/create-plugin.md

 ## Registering your plugin as official molfeat plugin

-Once you have designed and tested your plugin package, you can officially register it to be listed on the molfeat website by following the instructions at [Register a plugin](./register-plugin.md)
+Once you have designed and tested your plugin package, you can officially register it to be listed on the Molfeat website by following the instructions at [Register a plugin](./register-plugin.md)